bakouze/g-boulanger/content/blog/20250722_GFNY_Grand_Ballon/index.md

 A small relief came from the local residents spraying us with water hoses: an absolute lifesaver in the heat!
 Although… it also mixed with sweat, gels, and dirt on my sunglasses, blinding me for the next descent.

 Directly after that descent came the last real climb of the day, a challenging (but lesser-known) climb of around 660 meters.
-I was happy it was the final real ascent of the day—until the cramps started.
+I was happy it was the final real ascent of the day, until the cramps started.
 I had to stop twice to stretch, and I couldn’t push hard on the flatter sections which are usually my strong suit!

 ## Final Push

 ![Ride-on!](13921_20250720_083449_528065180_original.JPG)

-At the last aid station on the Grand Ballon, I downed some isotonic drinks and even ate salt packets—desperate times!
+At the last aid station on the Grand Ballon, I downed some isotonic drinks and even ate salt packets, desperate times!
 That helped reduce the cramps, and I managed to push through the final 20 km: 15 km of descent and 5 km of flat(ish) road back to Thann.

-I crossed the finish line after 6 hours and 30 minutes—exhausted, proud, and humbled.
+I crossed the finish line after 6 hours and 30 minutes, exhausted, proud, and humbled.
 Antoine and Steven finished 15 and 30 minutes ahead of me, and while I wish I could’ve competed with them more closely, I am happy I gave my best effort!

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="15176158148" data-style="standard" data-from-embed="false"></div><script src="https://strava-embeds.com/embed.js"></script>